 Customs and the Ministry for Primary Industries are developing the Joint Border Management System (JBMS) to enable smarter, swifter border processing for goods going in and out of New Zealand.
 It supports the Government’s aim for Better Public Services, improving online services for businesses.

 A major part of JBMS is Trade Single Window (TSW), which will ultimately be a single channel for industry to comply with border requirements.
 Exporters, importers, and others in the cargo industry can send shipment details electronically to one place, rather than to several government agencies.

 TSW has been up and running since 1 August 2013, and has handled around 1.7 million transactions.
 100% of outward border transactions and 60% of inward ones now go through TSW, building steadily as traders come on board.
 Click here to see the latest Trade Single Window statistics.

 In 2013, an offline analytical software package for risk and intelligence, and partial risk & intelligence capability for food safety were also delivered.

-TSW now provides four of the top five types of border transactions in a globally recognized data format known as WCO3, which will become mandatory after an 18 month transition period.
+TSW now provides four of the top five types of border transactions in a globally recognized data format known as WCO3.
+Consultation on the proposed mandatory dates for adopting the WCO3 messages has concluded, and the overwhelming feedback was that the dates are reasonable and achievable.
 Further detail can be found here.

 Changes to the World Customs Organization message format (WCO3), adding additional workflow functionality, as well as the change to a phased delivery approach, has increased the delivery timeline and cost.
 Capital expenditure has been brought forward from within Customs and MPI’s baselines to fund remaining work, bringing the total budget to $104.1 million.
 There is no new government funding.
 Customs and MPI have not deferred or cancelled any planned capital replacement as a result of this additional JBMS funding, and cost recovery fees do not increase.